Policy Respecting the Importation and Transportation of Goods

 12. The CBSA also issues codes to eligible freight forwarders.
 Clients who apply for a freight forwarder code must also demonstrate that they meet the definition of a freight forwarder.

-13. For purposes of assessing freight forwarder eligibility, a freight forwarder is defined as a person who, on behalf of one or more owners, importers, shippers or consignees of goods, causes specified goods to be transported by one or more carriers.
-Freight forwarders do not transport goods into Canada but, if in possession of valid bonded CBSA freight forwarder carrier/identifier code, may transport in bond goods from point to point within Canada.
+13. Freight forwarders do not transport goods into Canada but, if in possession of valid bonded CBSA freight forwarder carrier/identifier code, may transport in bond goods from point to point within Canada.
 For more information on freight forwarder requirements, see Memorandum D3-3-1, Freight Forwarder Pre-arrival and Reporting Requirements.

 14. Carriers and freight forwarders shall notify the CBSA without delay, in writing, of any change to their legal entity, name, address and contact information.

-16. Information on posting security and requirements involving legal name changes may be found in Memorandum D1-7-1, Posting Security for Transacting Bonded Operations.
-Also refer to the sample of the form D120, Customs Bond.
+16. Information on posting security and requirements involving a legal name change may be found in Memorandum D1-7-1, Posting Security for Transacting Bonded Operations.
+Refer to the sample of the form D120, Customs Bond.

 Bond amounts vary by mode: